thaysom22/gitpod-full-template-dec2020/TESTING.md

 * When footer is visible, all other content on welcome modal can be interacted with as described above.
 * When about button at bottom of screen is pressed while footer is displayed, footer content is hidden and content above moves down.

-* **TESTS for modal footer repeated for footer on main page when modal is closed as form and functionality are very similar.**
+* **TESTS for modal footer repeated for footer on main page when modal is closed and on gameover modal when launched as form and functionality are very similar.**

 **Bugs Fixed**